A Privacy Officer’s Work is Never Done

 That last one is deceptively easy to say, but hard to do.
 Knowing what’s going on with all of the data in your care is an ongoing effort as environments change constantly, and it’s even harder because today’s technology environments often include code and services from third parties.

 Frankly, many environments are now so complex that the old practice of approaching privacy purely from a legal, policy, and behavioral perspective, and letting your security organization handle the technology, is no longer enough.
 The good news is that with increased awareness of privacy’s importance has come a rapidly evolving array of privacy-focused solutions.

 The IAPP’s 2020 Tech Vendor Report lists over 300 vendors in the space, with solutions in 11 different categories.
 Some solutions help automate tasks you would otherwise be doing manually; others give you insights you could not get without the tech.

 Here are a few representative examples, and how they address key needs discussed above:

 • OneTrust provides tools to help you get that complete inventory of data, with automated discovery and classification of all data anywhere within your environment, to help keep your inventories up to date in complex and constantly evolving environments.

 • Osano reviews and tracks consent from individuals and legal agreements with your multitude of vendors, and notifies you of relevant changes to the vendors’ privacy notices, elevating changes you otherwise might have missed to your attention.

-• Lokker maps and monitors the ecosystem of third-party services which provide a range of content, analytics, and services on your website, and shows where they are sending personal data from your users; your inventory and data flow diagrams aren’t complete without this insight.
+• Lokker is a privacy automation platform that maps and monitors the ecosystem of third-party services which provide a range of content, analytics, and services on your website.
+Lokker also shows where these apps are sending personal data from your users; your inventory and data flow diagrams aren’t complete without this insight.